f355/remora-carvera/README.md

 ### Building the firmware

-Due to historical reasons, the project is using Mbed OS 5.x which is pretty tricky to get working with any sensible build tooling - the Mbed CLI drops into a dependency hell on modern systems.

-Don't bother, just download the Mbed Studio, open this directory, choose the `mbed LPC1768` target and the `Release` profile, then build.
-If all goes well, you should get the `firmware.bin` under `BUILD/LPC1768/ARMC6`.

-That said, the entire Mbed project is deprecated and Mbed Studio builds stuff in the cloud, so we should expect the servers to get turned off soon and break Mbed Studio.
-The plan is to either migrate to [mbed-ce](https://github.com/mbed-ce), clang and CMake, or to pick out just the needed bits of Mbed like the stock/community firmware does.
+Follow the [official Mbed CE instructions](https://mbed-ce.dev/getting-started/toolchain-install/).
+Use this repo instead of the `mbed-ce-hello-world`, `Release` build type and `LPC1768` target.

-After building the firmware, you'll need to put it in the root folder of the SD card as usual.
+Instead of flashing the firmware through UART/JTAG/USB, you'll need to put it in the root folder of the SD card as usual.
 The firmware is not using the SD card at all, so you can leave the rest of the files on it.
 We're also not touching the bootloader, so to go back to the stock firmware you just need to download it, rename it to `firmware.bin` and put it on the SD card.

 ### Configuring LinuxCNC